Chipotle leans into burritos to-go with first digital-only restaurant

 Deliveries were already on the rise before the pandemic, but in the age of shutdowns and social distancing, it has become a rare pathway to growth in an otherwise meager landscape.
 A study by the NPD Group found that delivery orders climbed 67 percent in March, even as restaurant traffic slumped 22 percent.
 There are currently about 1,500 ghost kitchens in the U.S., Restaurant Dive reported, but that number is expected to soar; one report from Euromonitor predicted that the ghost kitchen market could be worth $1 trillion by 2030.
 Food delivery revenues overall are projected to hit $24 billion by 2023, according to Statista.

 Chipotle has felt the delivery boom in recent months, with digital sales rising more than 200 percent year over year last quarter to more than $776 million, which was nearly half of all the company’s sales for in the third quarter.
+On an earnings call last month, chief executive Brian Niccol predicted that, if digital sales held steady, they could exceed $2.5 billion this year.

 Chipotle has more than 2,700 locations in the U.S., Canada, the United Kingdom, France and Germany.
 It employs a workforce of more than 94,000.
 Its stock was up nearly 2.9 percent in morning trading Wednesday.